 Spur has different committees within their overall board.
 Pierre van Tonder, Chief Executive Officer of Spur Group, is on the Sustainability Committee, as well as Financial Director, Ronel van Dijk, and Operational Director, Mark Farrelly.
 So three directors are involved in sustainability.
 And then there is the Operational Committee, which Joe heads up with her team.
 She makes sure that the day-to-day stuff goes on behind the scenes and they feed back to their committee.

 “They have their support, and they’re committed to the green projects.
-Everyone is focussed on getting in with the franchisees and supporting them in their businesses, because ultimately that’s where your big use of energy is.
+Everyone is focused on getting in with the franchisees and supporting them in their businesses, because ultimately that’s where your big use of energy is.
 Your water, most of the waste gets created there, the food, etc.”

 Next time we will continue this story.
 What became clear to me during this interview is that behind these and more green initiatives within this group, sits one powerfully motivated green mover and shaker – this woman Joe Stead.
 As always, it takes one champion to stir up an entire organisation and keep the energy spreading.
 Hats off to her in green salute.